 \subsection{Computational requirements}

-The order of computation required is ${\cal O}(S^4 N)$, where $S$ is the number of hidden states in the Hidden Markov model and $N$ is the sequence length, since a summation is required over all possible pairs of the true hidden states $x_{i, i+1}$ and predictions $\hat{x}_{i, i+1}$.
-This can be prohibitive for applications involving large state spaces but is computationally manageable for small numbers of hidden states.
-In practical situations though it is often the case that the posterior probability distribution assigns high probabilities to a few transitions whilst the reminder have negligible probability.
-For data exhibiting sparse properties, these features can be exploited in order to derive approximate algorithms for inference in Hidden Markov models (see \cite{Siddiqi2005}) that can offer substantial computational gains at the expense of little error if the assumption of sparseness hold.
+The order of computation required is ${\cal O}(S^4 N)$, where $S$ is the number of states and $N$ is the sequence length, since a summation is required over all possible pairs of the true hidden states $x_{i, i+1}$ and predictions $\tilde{x}_{i, i+1}$.
+This can be prohibitive for applications involving large state spaces but is computationally manageable for smaller state spaces.
+In practical situations, though, it is often the case that the posterior probability distribution assigns high probabilities to a few transitions while the remainder have negligible probability.
+For data exhibiting sparse properties, these features can be exploited in order to derive approximate algorithms for inference in Hidden Markov models [see \citet {Siddiqi2005}] that can offer substantial computational gains at the expense of little error if the assumption of sparseness holds.